South American tapir: Geographic range

-The South American tapir can be found near water in the Amazon Rainforest and River Basin in South America, east of the Andes.
+The South American tapir can be found near water in the Amazon rainforest and River Basin in South America, east of the Andes.
 Its geographic range stretches from Venezuela, Colombia, and the Guianas in the north to Brazil, Argentina, and Paraguay in the south, to Bolivia, Peru, and Ecuador in the west.
 On rare occasions, waifs have crossed the narrow sea channel from Venezuela to the southern coast of the island of Trinidad (but no breeding population exists there).

 Tapirus kabomani is restricted to South America.
 It is found in habitats consisting of a mosaic of forest and savannah.
 It has been collected in southern Amazonas (the type locality), Rondônia, and Mato Grosso states in Brazil.
 The species is also believed to be present in Amazonas department in Colombia, and it may be present in Amapá, Brazil, in north Bolivia and in southern French Guiana.

+In 2024, the South American tapir was observed in the state of Rio de Janeiro for the first time since 1914.
+According to Marcelo Cupello, a scientist from Rio de Jaineiro's State Environmental Institution, the return of the species indicates that the state's forests are once again capable of sustaining populations of large mammals.

 Behavior

 T. terrestris is an excellent swimmer and diver, but also moves quickly on land, even over rugged, mountainous terrain.
 It has a life span of approximately 25 to 30 years.
 In the wild, its main predators are crocodilians (only the black caiman and Orinoco crocodile, the latter of which is critically endangered, are large enough to take these tapirs, as the American crocodile only exists in the northern part of South America) and large cats, such as the jaguar and cougar, which often attack tapirs at night when tapirs leave the water and sleep on the riverbank.
 The South American tapir is also attacked by the green anaconda (Eunectes murinus).

-T. terrestris is known to run to water when scared to take cover.
+Although they may flee into the bush or into water when threatened, lowland tapirs are capable of defending themselves with their very powerful bite; in 2005, a 55 year old farmer stabbed a 400 lb female lowland tapir that was feeding in his cornfield, which responded by repeatedly biting the man.
+Both died from their wounds.

 There is a need for more research to better explore social interactions.